-Opening Pandora's Box: The New Wave of Land Grabbing by Extractive Industries and the Devastating Impact on Earth, was launched in Westminster in February 2012.
+Opening Pandora’s Box: The New Wave of Land Grabbing by Extractive Industries and the Devastating Impact on Earth

-The report signals a wake-up call to the fact that the scale, expansion and acceleration of these industries are far greater than most of us realise.
+Opening Pandora’s Box calls the alert on the scale of expansion and acceleration of the extractive industries across the planet.
 We are no longer talking about isolated pockets of destruction and pollution.
 Nowadays, chances are that, no matter where you live on Earth, land acquisitions for mining, oil and gas might soon be at your door.
-This trend is now a major driver of land grabbing globally, and poses a significant threat to the world's indigenous communities, farmers and local food production systems, as well as to precious water, forests, biodiversity, critical ecosystems and climate change.
+This trend is now a major driver of land grabbing globally, and poses a significant threat to the world’s indigenous communities, farmers and local food production systems, as well as to precious water, forests, biodiversity, critical ecosystems and climate change.

-This report alerts global citizens to the dynamics in the extractive industries as a whole, and shows the alarming scale of this overall trend.
+This report alerts global citizens to the dynamics at play within the extractive industries as a whole, and shows the alarming scale of this overall trend.
 Just as in the Greek myth, when Pandora opened the box and let out all the troubles known to mortals, so too this new wave of land grabbing for mining is leading to unimaginable destruction.
-If hope does remain, we must wake-up and act now.

 “This report shows clearly how the game has changed over the last decade: the grabbing of land and resources is penetrating ever more deeply into the body of the Earth.
 Governments are becoming the shoe-shine boys for the extractive industries.
 We urgently need to set up an international system which holds those ravaging the planet to account.
 This is not Nigeria’s problem or the Gulf of Mexico’s problem; this is everyone’ problem.
 The devastating impact being inflicted on ecosystems and communities must be recognised as international crimes and punished accordingly.
 Directors of corporations need to be held accountable for the damage they inflict on the planet.”